protocol-registries/link-relations/README.md

 * [Make a pull request](https://github.com/link-relations/registry/compare)

 See [RFC5988bis](https://mnot.github.io/I-D/rfc5988bis/) for more information about link relations; in particular, the [requirements for registered relation types](https://mnot.github.io/I-D/rfc5988bis/#registered).

+Once approved, your request will be incorporated both into this repository, and into the IANA registry, whereupon it will be officially registered.

 Note that the contents of this repository are NOT the official registry; it should function as a mirror, but in the case of conflicts, the IANA registry is authoritative.